trebisky/esp8266/NoSDK/README.md

 it is just the thing!

 1. hello -- a very small simple first program that prints a message
 2. uart  -- a bare metal uart driver
+2. timer -- bare metal timer interrupts
 3. misc -- a variety of "bare metal" experiments
 4. baud -- Linux utility to set unusual baud rates
 5. uart-sdk1 -- old uart experiments with SDK